BlackHolePerturbationToolkit/FastEMRIWaveforms/README.md

 To install this software for use with NVIDIA GPUs (compute capability >2.0), you need the [CUDA toolkit](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html) and [CuPy](https://cupy.chainer.org/).
 The CUDA toolkit must have cuda version >8.0.
 Be sure to properly install CuPy within the correct CUDA toolkit version.
 Make sure the nvcc binary is on `$PATH` or set it as the `CUDA_HOME` environment variable.

 There are a set of files required for total use of this package.
 They will download automatically the first time they are needed.
 Files are generally under 10MB.
 However, there is a 100MB file needed for the slow waveform and the bicubic amplitude interpolation.
 This larger file will only download if you run either of those two modules.
-The files are hosted on [Zenodo](https://zenodo.org/record/3981654#.XzS_KRNKjlw).
+The files are hosted on the [Black Hole Perturbation Toolkit Download Server](https://download.bhptoolkit.org/few/data).

 ### Installing